 - Once the MPN is completed, go back to the main page and click on "entrance counseling".

 - We will be notified electronically within 24-48 hours after completion.

 Please note: payments on PLUS Loans disbursed on or after July 1, 2008 may be deferred while the student is enrolled at least half-time.
 Parents need to request this from the Department of Education.
 Interest will accrue and may be paid or added to the principal.

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) is a loan borrowed in the parent's name on behalf of the student.
 Parents can borrow up to the cost of education less any financial aid the student has already received.
-The interest rate for this loan is fixed at 6.41%.
+The interest rate for this loan for the 2013-2014 academic year is fixed at 6.41%.
 Repayment on this loan begins once the loan has been fully disbursed, which is typically in January or February of the academic year in which the loan has been borrowed.
 This loan is not guaranteed and is based upon credit-worthiness.
 Should you apply and be denied this loan for any reason, the student is automatically eligible for an unsubsidized loan for either $4,000 (for freshman and sophomores) or $5,000 (for juniors and seniors).
 You can also elect to re-apply with an endorser.

 More information about the Federal Direct PLUS Loan can be found online by clicking here.

 To apply for the Federal Direct PLUS Loan

 Complete the PLUS Loan request form for the appropriate academic year, available below.
 With your authorization via the PLUS Loan Request Form, Hiram will initiate the necessary credit check to determine eligibility and will notify you within one week of submission the result of the application.

 - 2013-2014 PLUS Loan Request Form - used for Fall 2013, Spring 2014 and Summer 2014